-This legislation has been discussed under the Animal Welfare Pillar, in relation to the types of eggs and how these must be identified on the outer containers of eggs as well as the requirements for each type of egg: Cage Eggs; Free Range Eggs and Barn Eggs.
+This legislation has been discussed under the Animal Welfare Pillar, focusing on the types of eggs and how they must be identified on the outer containers.
+The regulations specify requirements for different categories of eggs: Cage Eggs, Free Range Eggs, and Barn Eggs.